georgia-tech-db/evadb/docs/source/reference/ai/model-forecasting.rst

 .. note::

    `Forecasting` function also logs suggestions.
 Logged information, such as metrics and suggestions, is sent to STDOUT by default.
-If you wish not to print it, please send `FALSE` as an optional argument while calling the function.
+A figure is also plotted and is saved in a binary format supported by OpenCV in the `plot` column of the output table.
+It maybe rendered using the `cv2.imdecode` function.
+If you wish not to obtain the logged information, please send `FALSE` as an optional argument while calling the function.
 Eg. `SELECT Forecast(FALSE);`

 Below is an example query specifying the above parameters: